yao-creative/yiyaotan-site/content/work/_index.md

 featured_image: '/images/planetree10000.png'
 ---

-I'm currently working on my startup, since October 2024, in the Creator Industry.
+I'm currently working on my startup as CTO, since October 2024, in the Creator Industry.

+They say you can tell a lot about a person by the type of content they consume.

 Connect with me via my [LinkedIn](https://www.linkedin.com/in/yi-yao-t-9719301a3) if you find any of this interesting.

 # Some resources I find interesting or resourceful